zhangzhics/CITS5503_Sem2/Labs/Lab3S3DynamoDB.md

         )
 ```

-For every file that is stored in S3, get the information about the attributes, put the information into the DynamoDB item, and write the item to the table.
-You will have to find functions in Python to get details like time lastUpdated, owner and permissions.
-All of the information can be stored as strings.
+Inside the script, retrieve the file information of every file that is stored in the S3 bucket, and write them into the table.
+You should find functions in Python to get the file information including  `lastUpdated`, `owner` and `permissions`.
+All the information can be stored as strings.

 Lab Assessment: